nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

     Expected Outcome: Displays a list of all recorded expenses, categorized.

+- ##### 2.7.2 View All Expenses

+  Prerequisites: None

+  Test Case: `view-category`

+  Expected Outcome: Displays a list of all recorded categories without expenses.

-- ##### 2.6.2 View Budget Summary for Each Category
+- ##### 2.7.3 View Budget Summary for Each Category

-    Prerequisites: Budget set for at least one category.
+    Prerequisites: None

     Test Case: `view-budget`

     Expected Outcome: Displays summary of spending and remaining budget for categories with budget limits.

-#### 2.7 Toggle Automatic Budget Reset
-Prerequisites: None

-Test Case: `toggle-reset`

-Expected Outcome: Toggles the automatic monthly budget reset between "on" and "off".

 ### 3. End SpendSwift
 Prerequisite: None

 Test Case: `bye`

-Expected Outcome: Application exits and data is saved in spendswift.txt.
+Expected Outcome: Application exits and data is saved in spendswift folder with 2 text files inside (expense.txt and category.txt).